 Consider the scenario given below:

 You have been working in an SQL Server database from last few days.
-One day you find that the database file is tagged as suspect, which means the file has some corruption issues.
-Or, you are having problem while connecting to the database.
-Your database file is at risk as this might be corruption.
+One day you find that the database file is tagged as suspected.
+This means the file has some corruption issues.
+Or, you’re having a problem while connecting to the database.
+Your database file is at high risk as this might be corruption.
 What will you do to fix it?

-There is a manual solution to fix this problem, but you need to have Microsoft SQL Server Management Studio for that.
+There’s a manual solution to fix this problem, but you must have Microsoft SQL Server Management Studio for that.
 If you have it, you need to follow the steps given below: